| Year | Principal | Interest | Loan Balance |

 For which of you, intending to build a tower, sitteth not down first, and counteth the cost, whether he have sufficient to finish it?
 Lest haply, after he hath laid the foundation, and is not able to finish it, all that behold it begin to mock him, Saying, This man began to build, and was not able to finish.
 Luke 14

 Infrastructure takes money to build.
-Money is needed to pay for the people to plan and build projects including tradesmen, construction managers, and engineers.
-Money is also needed for things such as building supplies, construction equipment and land on which the project is to be built.
+Money pays for the people to plan and build projects including tradesmen, construction managers, and engineers.
+Money also buys building supplies, construction equipment and land on which the project is to be built.
 How can you know if the money you spend on a project will be worth it?
-How can you decide which version of a project to build?
-How can you deal with the fact that money now is worth more than money later?
+If you have many different options, how can you decide which one to build?
+How can you deal with the fact that money changes value over time?

 Private businesses will evaluate a construction project as to whether it can return a reasonable profit.
 Governments may choose to build a project that provides the most benefits for their citizens at the lowest cost.
 Either way, a well-informed business, non-profit organization, or government will conduct a financial analysis of a potential construction project before committing to it.
 In addition, a financial analysis can guide planners, engineers, and construction managers on the appropriate design, scope, timeline, and resulting costs of an infrastructure project.